UniverseXYZ/XYZ-DAO/SPEC.md

 ## Voting

-- user can vote using his vBOND balance + delegated vBOND at the voting start timestamp/block
+- user can vote using his vXYZ balance + delegated vXYZ at the voting start timestamp/block
 - user can only be pro or against
 - user can cancel vote
 - user can change vote